BRITISH ARMOUR USED IN

 M4 Sherman Firefly in Grenadier Guards paint scheme, with the eye of vigilance and a 51 symbol.

-Fig 4b M5Honey
+Fig 4b M5Honey (in book)

 M5 Honey Tank.
 (Plamen Stanev/Alamy Stock Photo

-Fig 16 Alamy_M24
+Fig 16 Alamy_M24 (in book)

 A frontal view of an M24 Chaffee tank.
 The 75mm gun and hull-mounted machine gun are shown to good effect.
 Note the angular shape of the hull and turret, designed to deflect anti-tank shells and increase horizontal armour thickness.
 (Licence purchased from Alamy for international distribution)